What Does a Finance Director Do?

 Do you want to grow your business?
 Do you have ambitious goals?
 You need a Finance Director who can help you create the right foundation to grow and expand your business.
 Your Finance Director will do more than just crunching the numbers.
 They’re an essential part of your team and sits on the board of your company.

 Whether you have ten employees or a hundred, you can benefit from adding a Finance Director to your team.
 They provide vital short and long-term functions for your business, including budgeting and forecasting.
-We’re running you through everything you need to know about the role of Finance Director and what they can do for your business.
+We’re running you through everything you need to know about the role of an FD and what they can do for your business.

 The Purpose of a Finance Director